 Within the Regulus program, Aqilion is developing AQ280, which is a super selective JAK1 inhibitor, as a treatment of the chronic disease eosinophilic esophagitis.

-The compound is primarily intended for the treatment of eosinophilic esophagitis (EoE), an inflammatory disease of the esophagus.
-The disease is also known as “allergic esophagitis” and means that the patient has great difficulty swallowing.
+AQ280 is primarily intended for the treatment of eosinophilic esophagitis (EoE), an inflammatory disease of the esophagus.
+The disease is also known as “allergic esophagitis” and patient experience great difficulty and discomfort swallowing.
 To date, no drugs with the same mechanism of action have been developed for EoE and there is a high unmet medical need.

 A Phase 1 clinical trial of AQ280, ARIA-1, was initiated in August 2022 and is now completed.
 The study, including 64 healthy volunteers, was conducted to evaluate the safety, tolerability, and pharmacokinetics of the drug candidate AQ280, given in single dose and repeated dosing.
 Now, data has been collected for all dose groups and the database has been locked for statistical analysis.
 The preliminary study results, focusing on pharmacokinetics and tolerability, will be presented in Q4, 2023.